Financial Poise

 4. If your company was a vendor for another company, you must notify your client.

-5. All notifications must be made within specified time periods after the breach and, depending on which state’s law applies, they must contain certain information about the breach.
-Failing to follow notification laws can result in substantial financial penalties (e.g. up to $500,000 in Florida), though these specific requirements and penalties vary from state to state.
+5. All notifications must be made within specified periods after the breach.
+Depending on which state’s law applies, they must contain specific information about the breach.
+Failing to follow notification laws can result in substantial financial penalties (e.g., up to $500,000 in Florida).

-6. If your business has cybersecurity insurance, the insurer should be notified as within the requirements of the policy.
+6. If your business has cybersecurity insurance, the insurer should be notified as it is within the policy’s requirements.

-7. Finally, you must repair the vulnerability that allowed the data breach to prevent the same breach from happening again.
+7. The vulnerability that allowed the data breach must be repaired so it can’t happen again.
 Cybersecurity law expects businesses to learn from their mistakes.

 Can You Be Sued If Your Business Is Hacked?

 That’s a great question and one that courts nationwide are considering.
 The issue is standing.
 If there’s no harm, what’s the foul?
-In 2018, the U.S. Supreme Court declined to hear a case that presented this question.
+In 2018, the US Supreme Court declined to hear a case that presented this question.
 So, it remains unanswered, at least on a national level.
-Some courts say the mere potential for identity theft is sufficient to maintain a lawsuit against the hacked company.
-Other courts disagree because there’s no showing of an injury, so there’s no reason to litigate—at least not yet.
+Some courts say the potential for identity theft is sufficient to maintain a lawsuit against the hacked company.
+Other courts disagree because there’s no showing of an injury, so there’s no reason to prosecute — at least not yet.

 It’s Essential to Show You Followed Cybersecurity Best Practices

-While a brighter cybersecurity future may be on the horizon, businesses that are hacked may still have to spend time and money defending such lawsuits, regardless of their merit.
-State and federal regulators, such as the FTC, have brought enforcement actions against businesses for having poor cybersecurity practices or for not taking reasonable cybersecurity measures.
-The regulators deem poor cybersecurity an unfair business practice, and they have ordered businesses to take certain corrective measures and adhere to extensive reporting requirements for up to 20 years.
+While a brighter cybersecurity future may be on the horizon, it is not a reality quite yet.
+Businesses still spend considerable time and money fighting lawsuits.
+The FTC has brought enforcement actions against businesses for having poor cybersecurity practices or for not taking reasonable cybersecurity measures.
+The regulators deem poor cybersecurity an unfair business practice, and they have ordered businesses to take specific corrective measures and adhere to extensive reporting requirements for up to 20 years.

 Cybersecurity law is complex.
-This article provides a broad overview, but it’s a good starting point on how to create a legally compliant culture of cybersecurity within your business.
-With these pieces in place, your business can use cybersecurity best practices to begin minimizing the chance of a data breach.
+This article provides a broad overview, but it’s a good starting point for creating a legally compliant cybersecurity culture.
+With these pieces in place, your business can use cybersecurity best practices to minimize the chance of a data breach.

 About Adam Brouillet